csc-training/geocomputing/README.md

 - [MetaShape](./pouta/metashape_with_VNC) - installing other Desktop tools could be rather similar.

 ## Download

-You can download these scripts to any computer using git.
+If you have installed Git or You can download these scripts to any computer using git.
 To do this, first navigate to the destination folder (in Puhti this could be your project's **projappl** or **scratch** folder):

 `cd /projappl/<YOUR-PROJECT>`
 or